-It’s purposefully lonesome here, each villa perched far apart connected by small roads, separated by such wilderness and so many hills that one wonders how the buildings were achieved.
+It’s purposefully lonesome at the Amanoi, each villa perched far apart connected by small roads, separated by such wilderness and hills that one wonders how the buildings were achieved.
 Viewed from our windows, the closest villa looks like little more than a roof peaking over the trees.
-Our ocean-view pool villa (number 18) is satisfyingly large, and the terrace that houses the pool looks towards the peaks of the national park in one direction and to the sea in the other — bird calls and bigger noises surround us.
+Our ocean-view pool villa (number 18) is satisfyingly large, and the terrace that houses the pool looks towards the peaks of the national park in one direction and to the sea in the other — bird calls and mammal noises surround us.
 The monkeys or the sun bears perhaps?
-We never encounter either, unfortunately.

 We made our way to the Amanoi from London.
 But we first landed in Saigon to spend a few days sipping coffee and the best oolong tea you’ll find anywhere in the world, re-learning the rules of Vietnamese roads, and exploring temples, cocktail bars and skyscrapers reflected in the Saigon River.
 From there it was another flight to Nha Trang, where we were met at the gate by an Amanoi rep who loaded our baggage into a waiting car loaded with water and other refreshments to be whisked in the opposite direction of the nearby Six Senses into this truly remote side of Vietnam.
 We checked in with Joy the GM, painless, though we were tired and found the (admittedly necessary) resort tour a chore and so opted to be whisked away to our villa halfway through.
 Check-in could be smoother, there are a lot of forms, and lots of waivers on paper that could be digital, but otherwise, it’s informal and short.